alexbarbosa1989/rag-instructlab-langflow/README.md

 ~~~
 $ ilab model serve
 ~~~
-This acction will show also the URL access point for the running instance:
+This action will show also the URL access point for the running instance:
 ~~~
 ... instructlab.model.backends.llama_cpp:233: After application startup complete see http://127.0.0.1:8000/docs for API.
 ~~~